dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 Don't forget to add `/greeting/dbos` at the end of the URL.
 :::

-Each time you refresh the page, the counter will go up by one.
+When you visit the URL, you should see `Hello, dbos!
+You have been greeted <N> times.` The counter `N` will increment with each visit.
 If you change the last part of the URL from `dbos` to another name like `/greeting/alice`, the counter will start at 1 for each new name.

 Congratulations, you've successfully deployed your first application to DBOS Cloud!
 You can see your deployed app in the [cloud console](https://console.dbos.dev/), or in the CLI by running `npx dbos-cloud app list`.